 Notice what this says: IP facilitates collusive behavior and the persistence of monopoly.
 Competition and "creative destruction" come along only when IP rights are weak or non-existent.
-To which we say "exactly, Sherlock."

-Details of particular patent applications can be found by at the USPTO web site by entering the particular patent number.
+12 Details of particular patent applications can be found by at the USPTO web site by entering the particular patent number, or by using Google Patent Search.